Solar power on a boat: easy, right?

 High voltage lends itself better to be “transported” over long distances.
 Consequently, your wires can be of a much smaller gauge which on a yacht can make all the difference.

 Shading problems can occur with older systems when panels are wired in series.
-It is a bit like the old Christmas tree lights: when one fails, all the lights go off.
+It is like the old Christmas tree lights: when one fails, all the lights go off.
 Parallel connections are not affected by this.
 Saying this, newer panels may have bypass diodes.
 This simply means that when one panel is “blocked”, perhaps due to shading, the current can flow parallel to (bypass) the panel, so the flow is not blocked.

 Bypass diodes used to prevent "blocking"